mlund/virial/README.md

 the resulting virial coefficients.

 # Usage
-All options can be viewed from the command line by typing 'virial.py -h' which will give something like this,
+All options can be viewed from the command line by typing `virial.py -h` which will give something like this,
 ~~~~
 usage: virial.py [-h] [-z z1 z2] [-a a1 a2] [-mw mw1 mw2] [-lB lB] [-D D]
                  [-m {dh,zero}] [-p] [-nb] [--norm3d] [-r min max]